kshimasaki/Cryptocurrency-Trading-System/README.md

          Solutions:
          1. Lexcion based approach may be better but run time will be really high
          2. Using NLP to figure out sentiment without given test tweets

+Areas that can be implemented:

+1. Kelly Criterion for capital allocation
+2. Incorporate multiple currency pairs